mabogunje/yorudi/README.txt

 (b) Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar (c) For readability, there should always be a spaces between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

-CREATING A YORUDI TRANSLATION FILE
-> See `dicts/sample.yor`

-These files may be created with any text editor able to save a .txt file.
-To be recognized as a translation file, the extension must then be changed to .yor

 ADDITIONAL NOTES
 Writing some Yoruba characters requires that your keyboard is configured for writing accented and underdotted letters.
 The way to do this varies by operating system.